pressmind/web-core-skeleton-basic/README.md

 # pressmind® web-core Basic Skeleton Web-Application

-## This is a simple skeleton web application using the pressmind SDK intended to give you a starting point for creating web applications using the pressmind® PIM-System
+## This is a simple skeleton web application using the pressmind SDK.
+It is intended to give you a clean starting point for creating web applications or RESTFULL Services using the pressmind® PIM-System

 ##  System Requirements
 * PHP 7.*